 Vendor Tips

-Tab/Accordion Item
+Tab/Accordion Items

-Vendors wishing to register to receive purchase orders, get public bidding invitations, or become a HUB Certified vendor for the state of North Carolina should complete the registration process through the NC electronic Vendor Portal (eVP).
+Vendors wishing to register to receive purchase orders, get public bidding invitations, or become a HUB/NCSBE Certified vendor for the state of North Carolina should complete the registration process through the NC electronic Vendor Portal (eVP).
 This registration allows companies to receive purchase orders from Entities using the NC eProcurement System.

 A guide to registering for eVP can also be found on the vendor training page.